iden3/iden3.github.io/README.md

-# Polygon ID Tutorials
+# Iden3 documentation

 ## Check the documentation

-The documentation is available at [0xPolygon.github.io](https://0xpolygonid.github.io/tutorials/)
+The documentation is available at [iden3.github.io](https://iden3.github.io/)

 ## Run the documentation locally